10 Best HTML Projects with Source Code

 Parallax Website

-If you already have considerable experience working with HTML and CSS, you can level up your skills by working on an advanced HTML project like a Parallax website.
-Also, for someone who has a good understanding of the HTML basics, adding a parallax effect to a website wouldn’t be too challenging.
+If you already have considerable experience working with HTML and CSS, you can level up your skills by working on this project.
+Also, for someone who understands the HTML basics, adding a parallax effect to a website wouldn’t be too challenging.

-To add the parallax effect to a website, what you need to do is set one or more background images on the website that will stay in place while the content and other elements in the foreground move when you scroll up or down.
+To add the parallax effect to a website, you need to set one or more background images on the website that will stay in place while the content and other elements in the foreground move when you scroll up or down.

-Also, while scrolling, you will be able to see the different parts of the background image(s).
-You can simply create a webpage and divide it into three or four sections, with each section having a background image.
+Also, you can see the different parts of the background image(s) while scrolling.
+You can create a webpage and divide it into three or four sections, each with a background image.
 You can add various elements, such as text, buttons, forms, etc., in each section.

-While creating the parallax website, you also need to make it responsive so that the website content, along with the parallax effect, displays properly on devices with different screen sizes.
-Additionally, you can make use of JavaScript and jQuery (a JavaScript library) to add extra effects and animations to the website.
+While creating the parallax website, you must also make it responsive so that the website content and the parallax effect display properly on devices with different screen sizes.
+Additionally, you can use JavaScript and jQuery to add extra effects and animations to the website.

 Source Code: Parallax Website